Teen Expeditions

 Come explore the Kenai National Wildlife Refuge via canoeing and camping.
 This trip will take you through the beautiful Swan Lake system, also known as the Yaghanen by the Dena’ina; meaning “the good land”.
 During this trip, participants will develop their canoeing skills, learn about the land in which they are traveling on, and travel through several lakes that make up the Swan Lake system.
 Participants will also participate in a service-based project to learn about what it takes to maintain such a pristine area.

-Ages 16-18.
+Ages 15-18.
 Please see “Course Details” for physical requirements.
 Participants must be under 250lbs because of the size capacity of our canoes.
 No experience required.

 Blackstone Bay Kayaking & Stewardship

-June 22 – June 30
+June 21 – June 28

 Anchorage, AK

 Spend seven days living, camping, and working on a glacial moraine beach in a stunning fjord on the western edge of Prince William Sound.
 Take a water taxi from Whittier to watch marine wildlife and listen to the loud, unique glacial sounds from Blackstone Glacier while working alongside Chugach National Forest backcountry rangers and staff on important conservation projects.
 Follow in the footsteps of AK Geo Alum by further developing a more sustainable campground at 17-Mile Beach camp and spend each afternoon learning fundamental sea kayaking skills in the calm glacial fjord.
 Embrace the rest days to explore the coastline wherever the group desires via kayak or foot.
-Few people get to spend such a long time in this beautiful location; this unique experience will allow you to connect with and learn from the Prince William Sound with it’s community and rangers alongside you.
+Few people get to spend such a long time in this beautiful location; this unique experience will allow you to connect with and learn from the Prince William Sound with its community and rangers alongside you.
 In the evenings, enjoy a large basecamp where you can create life-long relationships with other Alaska teens.

 Ages 15-18.
 Please see “Course Details” for physical requirements.
 Participants must be under 250lbs because of the size capacity of our kayaks.
 No experience required.